defactor-com/documentation/docs/pools/back-end/sdk/counterparty-pool.md

 ---

 The [Defactor SDK](/docs/introduction/software-development-kit) provides utilities and classes to seamless interaction with the Defactor contracts.
 In this specific section, the focus is in the [CounterParty Pool Contract](/docs/pools/smart-contracts/counterparty-pools-contract/counterparty-pools-smart-contract) and `Pools` class, which implements the fundamental methods to interact with the contract in question.

+To support the [Admin version](/docs/pools/smart-contracts/counterparty-pools-contract/counterparty-pools-smart-contract#admin-only-version) of the contract it is needed to use the `AdminPools` class instead.

 ## Constants